containers/toolbox/doc/toolbox-create.1.md

 Create a Toolbx container for a different operating system RELEASE than the host.
 Cannot be used with `--image`.

+**--device** DEVICE

+Add a host device to the container.
+Passed as is to podman-create(1).
+This option can be specified multiple times or multiple comma-separated arguments can be specified.

 ## EXAMPLES

 ### Create the default Toolbx container matching the host OS